chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 If you got stuck or have any questions about any of the steps, feel free to ask us at our [Discord](https://discord.gg/camino) server.

-You will find instructions about how to get these information with querying your node (where applicable) below.
+Further below, you will find instructions about how to get these information by querying your node (where applicable).

 ### Requirements: **Camino Mainnet**

 You will need:

 - **NodeID** of your node. <br/>
-  Note that this actually an address, just like a reqular wallet address.
+  Note that this actually is an address, just like a reqular wallet address.
 - **PrivateKey** of your node. <br/>
   You will need this to prove that you own the **NodeID**.
 Keep it safe!
-- **100k CAMs** in your P-Chain wallet. <br/>
+- **100k unlocked CAMs** in your P-Chain wallet. <br/>
-  Check from online [wallet](https://wallet.camino.network) that you have the at least 100k tokens on P-Chain.
+  Check from online [wallet](https://wallet.camino.network) that you have the at least 100k unlocked tokens on P-Chain.
 - **Wallet address & private key** <br/>
   You will need your wallet address and private key.
 Again, keep your private keys safe!
 - **Consortium Member** <br/>
   Your wallet address needs to be consortium member.
 If you don't know what this is drop by [Discord](https://discord.gg/camino) and ask us. <br/>
-  If you are a partner and participated the pre-sale, chances are you are already a Consortium Member.
+  If you are a partner and participated the pre-sale, you are already a Consortium Member.
 - **KYC/KYB Verified**
   You need to be KYC/KYB (Know-Your-Customer & Know-Your-Business) verified.